The Final Destination: Development

-After the success of Final Destination 3, which was initially planned to be in 3D, Eric Bress wrote a script, which impressed producer Craig Perry and Warner Bros. enough to green-light a fourth installment.
+After the success of Final Destination 3, which was initially planned to be in 3D, Eric Bress wrote a script, which impressed producer Craig Perry and Warner Bros. enough to green-light a fourth Final Destination installment.
 James Wong was on board to direct, but because of scheduling conflicts with Dragonball Evolution, he decided to drop out.
 Consequently, the studio executives opted for David R. Ellis to return because of his work on Final Destination 2.
 He accepted because of the 3D.
-For the 3D, Perry said that he wanted it to add depth to the film instead of just "something pop[ping] out at the audience every four minutes."
+For the 3D, Perry said that he wanted it to add depth to the film instead of just "something pop[ping] out at the audience every four minutes".

 Filming

 Although shooting was to be done in Vancouver, which was where the previous three films were shot, David R. Ellis convinced the producers to shoot in New Orleans instead to bring business to the city, and because the budget was already large.
 The opening crash sequence at "McKinley Speedway" was filmed at Mobile International Speedway in Irvington, Alabama.
 Filming began in March 2008 and ended in late May in the same year.
 Reshoots were done in April 2009 at Universal Studios Florida.